JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-07/from-multi-agents-pipeline-to-commands-chain/index.md

 {{< blockcontainer jli-notice-warning "">}}

-Please don't use dark mode, as I need to fix the styling of mermaid diagrams rendered.
+Please don't use dark mode to view the diagram below, as I need to fix the styling of mermaid diagrams rendered.

-Use the toogle at the bottom left.
+Use the toogle at the bottom left to switch light mode.

 {{< /blockcontainer >}}